Cast Iron Pork Chops with Apples

 But before that, let the meat come to room temperature before cooking.
 Otherwise, the outside will overcook while you’re waiting for the center to cook through.

-Traditionally, fruits were used to add sweetness to savory dishes without the need for sugar; that was a luxury ingredient back then!
+Traditionally, fruits were used to add sweetness to savory dishes without the need for sugar — that was a luxury ingredient back then!
 But there’s another reason: the acid in apples actually helps you digest fats, including those found in pork.
-So it’s a win-win!
+So, cooking pork chops and apples together is a win-win!

 Enjoy!